-Medically Fit The number of patients waiting at each site in the Health Board that are deemed discharge/ medically fit delays in POWH.
+Medically Fit

+The number of

+patients waiting

+at each site in

+the Health

+Board that are

+deemed

+discharge/

+medically fit

 In March 2018, there were 204 patients who were deemed medically/ discharge fit but were still occupying a bed in one of the Health Board's Hospitals.
 This is a 67% increase when compared with March 2017.